sozialhelden/accessibility-cloud/docs/json-api.md

 ### Filtering returned fields

 To get a specific set of returned JSON fields only (e.g. to save bandwidth), you can use the `exclude` and `include` GET query parameters.
 For both parameters, the server accepts a comma-separated list of field paths, e.g. `include=properties.name,geometry`.

+### Embedded related resources

+Result list returned via the API often contain references to other documents by ID.
+See the `/place-infos` endpoint for an example how to embed related documents directly in the result response list.

+### Sorting

+You can sort results by using the `sort` parameter.
+For this parameter, the servers accept a field path, e.g. `sort=properties.address`.
+Sort order is ascending by default.
+If you want to sort in descending order, add a `descending=1` parameter to your request.

 ### Error handling